This short story is a great example of:

-The green gloopiness of Millhauser’s Miracle Polish and the dark-brown of the bottle also suggests an object from the past intruding on the present, like a trauma, or all the troubling experiences that make us who we are today.
+The green gloopiness of Millhauser’s Miracle Polish and the dark-brown of the bottle suggests an object from the past intruding on the present, like a trauma, or like all the troubling experiences that make us who we are.
 (I remember those brown cough medicine bottles Millhauser describes from my own 1980s childhood.
 These days we’ve not just moved away from the brown bottles but also away from the cough medicine.)

 The narrator describes himself as firmly embedded in the logical, rational, critical world at the beginning, observing how the name ‘Miracle Polish’ is ridiculously on-the-nose; no one would buy such a grandiosely named product.

 Yet that’s exactly how products were marketed in the early 20th century.
 Before laws were in place to strongly encourage false advertising, merchants could say whatever the hell they wanted about their product.

 It is illegal for a business to engage in conduct that misleads or deceives or is likely to mislead or deceive consumers or other businesses.
 This law applies even if you did not intend to mislead or deceive anyone or no one has suffered any loss or damage as a result of your conduct.ACCC

 Door-to-door peddlars can skirt the laws by remaining itinerant, which makes them seem extra dodgy.
 (Take Anne of Green Gables, who buys hair dye from a peddler, hoping to make her hair black.
 She in fact dyes it green.)